survivejs/site/drafts/redux-first-router-interview.md

 So that's basically all I had to do--change my reducers, remove unnecessary actions being dispatched and make my reducers respond intelligently to a wider variety of actions, and voila!
 I now had URLs and could deep link into my app in record timing as far as application code was concerned.

 ## What next?

 I've been working on completing my ***Universal*** product line.
 That will have some exciting connections to RFR.
 The hint is the word "prefetching."
 My overall main priority has been buiding *"Next.js for the rest of us."* I.e. the *frameworkless* approach to the best features from Next.js.

 Next.js is great, but very few "power users" want to get locked in their walled garden.
 So by the time I'm done with my *initial vision*, the only reason to use Next.js will be because Webpack configuration is either too much for you or just something you rather not deal with.
 For truly professional apps, I can't see how seasoned developers would want it any other way.
 When it comes down to it, and if you're going for the top spot in your given market, you want complete customization available to you.

 ## What does the future look like for *redux-first-router* and web development in general?
 Can you see any particular trends?

 Simultaneous SSR + Code Splitting will become big.
 It's been a gritty time-consuming problem none have wanted to solve generally.
 My view is that the **SPA is dead**, and if you're not simultaneously splitting + server-rendering you're doing it "wrong."
 Traffic from google is the biggest driver for so many businesses, and a key component of basically all online/digital businesses--so to go without SSR is a mistake.
 And since the tools we are using these days are so heavy in terms of bytes--*not splitting* is perhaps an even bigger mistake.
 You gotta do both together.

 By the way, not splitting doesn't just increase bounce rates, it also compounds the *google problem*, since google likes fast sites.

 Until [now](https://medium.com/@faceyspacey/code-cracked-for-code-splitting-ssr-in-reactlandia-react-loadable-webpack-flush-chunks-and-1a6b0112a8b8), doing both SSR + Splitting has been a hair-pulling experience.
 Most just gave up.
 I won't get into the nitty gritty of what the challenge is today.
 But you can read my [code cracked for SSR + Splitting article](https://medium.com/@faceyspacey/code-cracked-for-code-splitting-ssr-in-reactlandia-react-loadable-webpack-flush-chunks-and-1a6b0112a8b8) to learn why.

 Oh and by the way, SSR with Redux-First Router is basicaly the most idiomatic Redux has ever been on the server.
 And since the way my ***Universal*** product line works regardless of what router you use, simultaneous SSR + Splitting is a dream with RFR.
 There is still some stuff left to do, and if you've heard that *"splitting isn't related to routing,"* you've been misled.
-To do it at the highest level, you need to do prefetching. **Prefetching is the connection to the router.** Prefetching allows you to code-split and serve the most minimal set of bytes without your users even know you're doing so.
+To do it at the highest level, you need to do prefetching.

 So the connection between the router and splitting is that you need a simple interface to specify which route to prefetch.
 That's all.
 RFR is the first solution that really does this.
 Next.js has `<Link prefetch />`--RFR has something far more powerful: automatic pre-fetching based on your current state, i.e. the current page a user is on, as recorded in Redux state.
 There's a one-time setup, but once you do, *potential next routes will be pre-fetched*.

 There's one final thing to know about how RFR prefetching works: not just the "chunk" is prefetched, but the data from your route thunks as well!

 ## What advice would you give to programmers getting into web development?

 Question your intentions before you do anything.
 You'll waste your time doing the wrong thing with intentions that are likely to shift and evolve.

 The paradox is it takes a long time to reach the sort of maturity where your intentions become "better."
 I started out in the game, not as a developer, but an entrepreneur wanting to build an empire.
 Reality has long since kicked my ass, I forced myself to become a coder to dig myself out of a hole, and the rest is history.
 That is to say, *a long, VERY LONG, history* lol.
 Mastering this craft is a time-consuming thing.
 And it's not about passion.
 I like to think of myself as a straight-shooter cowboy type with clarity of vision--sure I have passions for software, but it's more about the natural enthusiasm for creation/conception in general.
 And to really take the thought home, the truth is I enjoy other things outside of staring at a screen far more.
 For me it's about being a craftsman as a matter of maturity and integrity.
 To pay the bills, create value, and make real the stuff that only exists in my mind as I'm innately compelled to do.

 I've built the open source stuff I've built primarily because I refused to go another project without these boxes checked.

 Also, don't focus on open source.
 If you do, make sure your intentions are truly pure, and it makes sense for the juncture you're currently at.
 For me, I have things I plan to create, and for the timebeing I have the luxury to go the long first-principled route, which happens to align with open source contribution.
 After all, getting your creations in front of the most people is what it's all about.